 Think about your last trip… What did you spend money on?

 Well, I bet you paid for some form of transport to get you (and your family) there (and back) and to travel around at your destination.
 Even travelling in your vehicle isn’t free.
 Then, you likely paid for accommodation, groceries and dining.
 And you paid for activities – after all, you travelled to see and do some cool stuff.
-If you travelled overseas, you may have also paid for travel insurance, visas, to exchange money, buy a SIM card and the like.
+If you travelled overseas, you may have also paid for travel insurance, visas, to exchange money, sort out mobile data (these days, we’d usually set up an eSIM before we arrive) and the like.

-Voilà… these are the five expense categories for your travel budget:
+Voilà … these are the five expense categories for your travel budget:

 Depending on where you want to go, what time of the year and for how long, where you stay and what you do while there, your budget will obviously differ.
 So, how do you know how much you might spend?